queueit/ios-webui-sdk/README.md

 ```

 ## Usage

+We have a repository with a demo app [here](https://github.com/queueit/ios-demo-app "iOS demo app"), but you can get the basic idea of how to use the library in the following example.

 In this example we have a `UITableViewController` that we want to protect using Queue-it.
 The header file of `UIViewController` has following signature: